arktypeio/arktype/pkgs/model/README.md

 // Type error: "Declared types 'group' were never defined." const badSpace = declared.compile(userDef)

-// Creates a typespace identical to that of "Creating your first typespace" const mySpace = declared.compile(userDef, groupDef)
+// Creates a space identical to that of "Creating your first space" const mySpace = declared.compile(userDef, groupDef)
 ```